qx-ventures/qxchain/docs/docker.md

 # Docker Deployment

-QXChain provides production-ready Docker images for easy deployment.
+QXChain provides production-ready Docker images for easy deployment of **consensus validators**.

+> **Note**: This guide covers Docker deployment for **blockchain consensus validators** (AURA + GRANDPA), not AIWorkers.
+AIWorkers are application-layer entities that require KILT credentials and are deployed separately using the qxchain_connect tool.

 ## Docker Targets